 The use of electrical extension cords is common place.
 We ask that you only use extension cords that are undamaged and are the correct length for the purpose they are being used.
 Cords must not be nailed or pinned in place and must not be covered.
 If you find you require additional power outlets special multi outlet boxes are readily available from local hardware or retail stores.
 We recommended the use of multi outlet boxes with built in circuit breakers to help prevent overloading.

 Please ensure that all electrical devices including leads and multi outlet boxes are checked by Uni Flats staff before being used.

-Room personalisation is encouraged and supported within common sense limits.
-Any combustible items (e.g. posters and pictures) should not be affixed to the doors, ceilings, light fittings or woodwork.
+Room personalisation is encouraged, and supported, within common sense limits and fire hazard prevention regulations.
+Any combustible items (e.g. posters and pictures etc.) should not be affixed to the doors, ceilings, light fittings or woodwork.

 We undertake a review of all smoke alarms annually and replace as required.
 If the alarm starts beeping without just cause, please contact our maintenance team through the maintenance, Te Puna process.